BruteForceOAP/ClothArmour/README.md

-# ClothArmour
-Icarus mod for cloth armour
-Mod for cloth armour to make you almost invincible.
+CLOTH ARMOUR

+Just gather fiber as soon as you land and craft your armour and in just a few seconds you are almost invincible.

 Extra 12 backpack slots
 Weight Capacity +2,000kg